microsoft/Reactors/workshop-resources/emerging-tech/Blockchain_1/Part_5_Building_Smart_Contracts_For_Blockopoly/Building_Blockopoly/BankContract/README.md

         minter = msg.sender;
     }

-    // Sends an amount of newly created coins to an address
+    // Sends an amount of newly-created coins to an address.
-    // Can only be called by the contract creator function mint(address receiver, uint amount) public {
+    // Can only be called by the contract creator. function mint(address receiver, uint amount) public {
         require(msg.sender == minter, "Sender == Minter");
         require((amount < 1e60), "Amount isn't too big");